MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/ifs/development-and-testing-tools.md

 - fltkd debugger extension WDK file system minifilter
 - Filter Verifier WDK file system minifilter
 - Verifier utility
-ms.date: 08/21/2020
+ms.date: 03/10/2022
 ---

-# Development and Testing Tools
+# Tools for minifilter development and testing

-Several filter manager tools are available for use.
-Minifilter driver developers are also encouraged to use general-purpose kernel-mode development and testing tools, such as PREfast with driver-specific rules.
+This page lists a few tools that are specifically for developing a minifilter.
+Minifilter driver developers are also encouraged to use other [driver development tools](../devtest/index.md) available through the Windows Driver Kit (WDK).

 ## Fltmc.exe Command